Long-Term Incentive Plans in Private Companies

 According to WorldatWork, the prevalence of LTIs in private companies increased from 35% in 2007 to 62% in 2019.

-Given the current hyper-competitive market combined with volatile macro conditions of 2023 and beyond, the majority of private companies in every US industry are adopting or rethinking their LTI program.
+Given the current hyper-competitive market combined with volatile conditions of 2025, the majority of private companies in every US industry are adopting or rethinking their LTI program.
 From small start-ups to family-owned businesses to large multi-national private companies, each company is thinking through their own unique circumstances, culture and goals to ensure they get the LTI plan design right.

 Getting into LTI design mechanics can be tricky territory.